 What would we do without our phones abroad nowadays?
 Turn your mobile into a free sat-nav without the roaming charges by downloading an app such as Navmii.
 It uses your phone’s built-in GPS, without milking your data.

 Please check the terms and conditions of all businesses and services included in this article before buying or using.
-The suggestions are for information only and Benenden does not endorse any third party businesses.
+The suggestions are for information only and Benenden Health does not endorse any third party businesses.